 Is there anything chicer than a coffee nook like this one?
 Coffee stations have been a rising trend in recent years, triggered by the global pandemic which saw coffee haunts closing their doors and caffeine junkies having to get their fix at home.

 By organizing your tea/coffee and hot drink paraphernalia, you can recreate that artisan coffee shop vibe.
 Plus, you’ll also be ready to serve up a brew at the drop of a hat.
 So unexpected visitors will be well caffeinated whenever they decide to swing by.

 Check out our range of coffee wallpaper murals for ideas for your cozy coffee corner…..and always make time for a little break.

 Image source: devolkitchens.co.uk via Pinterest

 Now doesn’t this have impact?
 Firstly, we’re totally swooning over the moody florals on the walls.
 And secondly, how fabulous is that pink?
 What a striking contrast to have a dark, enigmatic biophilic background teamed with a powder pink hue that lightens the mood.

 This pretty Purple Roses wallpaper mural is the perfect way to add gothic femininity to your home.
 On its own, it tells the story of dark romance.
 But juxtaposed with a playful paint color, it’s a lot less serious.

 Mural in photo: Purple Roses

-Freestanding cupboards not only provide you with additional storage and a clever way to organise crockery and towels, but they can be a style feature in the room.
-This is a great kitchen organisation idea if you have a bit of extra floor space but no more room in your cabinets.
+Freestanding cupboards not only provide you with additional storage and a clever way to organize crockery and towels, but they can be a style feature in the room.
+This is a great kitchen organization idea if you have a bit of extra floor space but no more room in your cabinets.

-Are you obsessed with organising your home and keeping it clean and uncluttered?
-If you’re a sorting, decluttering and labelling fanatic, share your top home/kitchen organisational tips in the comments below…..
+Are you obsessed with organizing your home and keeping it clean and uncluttered?
+If you’re a sorting, decluttering and labelling fanatic, share your top home/kitchen organizational tips in the comments below…..